sonic-net/DASH/dash-pipeline/README-saithrift.md

 ```

 ## Walk-through example of finding saithrift module entities
 See the following code snippet from a PTF test.
 A Pytest would look nearly identical.
-We'll brielfy describe how you can find things in the Python saithrift library modules.
+We'll briefly describe how you can find things in the Python saithrift library modules.
 Recall we'll be hunting inside `DASH/dash-pipeline/SAI/rpc/usr/local/lib/python3.8/site-packages/sai_thrift` as explained above.
 ```
   self.switch_id = 0
   self.eth_addr = '\xaa\xcc\xcc\xcc\xcc\xcc'